yazz/VisualJS/README.md

 ##Yazz - a big data adventure
 Welcome to Yazz Data, an interactive fiction product.
-You are Bob Smith, a data scientist at a large financial company in London.
-You have a wife, two kids, and a pretty interesting job.
+You are Bob Smith, a data scientist, working at a large financial company in London.
+You have a wife, two kids, and a large mortgage on your house.
 You live in the suburbs of Surrey, England, and have a long commute to work.

 It is dark.
+Please enter a command.

 > open eyes